jkmin687/jkmin687.github.io/Projects.md

    - **Created Executive Dashboards**, visualizing real-time compliance posture using pie charts and heat maps to show the percentage of "Compliant" vs. "Non-Compliant" controls.
    - **Reduced Audit Fatigue**, demonstrating how automated evidence collection can reduce the manual workload of spreadsheet-based compliance by over 40%.

-<a name="codepath-web-development-project"></a>
+<a name="codepath"></a>
 ### CodePath Intro to Web Development Project
-   - Completed an intensive 10-week **Intro to Web Development** course, gaining foundational knowledge in the software development lifecycle (SDLC).
+   - Completed an intensive 10-week **Intro to Web Development** course, gaining foundational knowledge in developing a function website from the bottom-up.
-   - **Developed a Responsive Website** utilizing **HTML, StyleCSS, and JavaScript**, ensuring cross-browser compatibility and mobile responsiveness.
+   - **Developed a Responsive Website** utilizing **HTML, CSS, and JavaScript**, ensuring cross-browser compatibility and mobile responsiveness.
    - **Implemented API Integrations**, fetching data from external sources to display dynamic content to the user.

 ---